Remember to keep track of your professional accomplishments.

-Holding an office or being on the board of a club or organization: This shows leadership and initiative even if the organization isn't an industry organization, per se.
+Holding an office or being on the board of a club or organization: This shows leadership and initiative, even if the organization isn't an industry organization, per se.

 What's the best way to track work accomplishments throughout the year?

 Use a voice recorder.
-As you think of an accomplishment to include, or you just finished or received something to add, simply pick up your phone and talk into your voice or sound recorder app.
+As you think of an accomplishment to include, or you just finished or received something to add, simply pick up your phone and describe it into your voice or sound recorder app.
 You'll have the record to go back and refer to when you have time to add it to your list.

 Write them on your calendar.
 A calendar is a great place to record wins on the day you accomplish or achieve them.
 All you need to do is add in what you did — the date is already there for you!